Mastering TTL Strategies

 - Query

-dig +traceto confirm authoritative servers return the updated TTL. - Deploy synthetic DNS probes from multiple geographic regions to map expiration curves.
+dig +traceto confirm authoritative servers return the updated TTL after a change. - Deploy synthetic DNS probes from multiple geographic regions to map the expiration curve and identify the slowest resolver.

 | Scenario | Impact | Mitigation |